This article has been reviewed and edited by Miguel Dar, a CPA and an experienced tax consultant who specializes in tax audits.

 2. Electronic Filing and Payment System (eFPS)

 Only available to specific types of taxpayers (excluding freelancers and small business owners), the BIR eFPS provides a convenient way of filing and paying taxes online.
-It eliminates not just the hassle of manual filing but also the risk of human error as it validates all the taxpayers’ data before transmitting them to BIR.
+It eliminates the hassle of manual filing and the risk of human error as it validates taxpayers’ data before transmitting them to BIR.
 Read more about eFPS here.

 3. Electronic BIR Forms (eBIRForms)

-eBIRForms is basically a tax preparation software you can download on your computer.
-It enables taxpayers, specifically those who aren’t qualified to use the eFPS, to file their tax returns either offline or online.
+eBIRForms is a tax preparation software you can download on your computer.
+It enables taxpayers, specifically those not qualified to use the eFPS, to file their tax returns offline or online.
 Read more about eBIRForms here.

 Tips and Warnings